Global Convergence of Successive Approximations for Non-convex Stochastic Optimal Control Problems

-\textbf{Abstract}.
-This paper focuses on finding approximate solutions to the stochastic optimal control problems where the state trajectory is subject to controlled stochastic differential equations permitting controls in the diffusion coefficients.
-An algorithm based on the method of successive approximations is described for finding a set of small measure, in which the control is varied finitely so as to reduce the value of the functional and, as the control domains are not necessarily convex, the second-order adjoint processes are introduced in each minimization step of the Hamiltonian.
-Under certain convexity conditions, we prove that the values of the cost functional descend to the global minimum as the number of iterations tends to infinity.
-In particular, a convergence rate for a class of linear-quadratic systems is available.
+\textbf{Abstract:} This paper focuses on finding approximate solutions to stochastic optimal control problems with control domains being not necessarily convex, where the state trajectory is subject to controlled stochastic differential equations.
+The control-dependent diffusions make the traditional method of successive approximations (MSA) insufficient to reduce the value of cost functional in each iteration.
+Without adding extra terms over which to perform the Hamiltonian minimization, the MSA becomes sufficient by our novel error estimate involving a higher order backward adjoint equation.
+Under certain convexity assumptions on the coefficients (no convexity assumptions on the control domains), the value of the cost functional descends to the global minimum as the number of iterations tends to infinity.
+In particular, a convergence rate is available for a class of generalized linear-quadratic systems.